 Our hands are not the only contaminated object that people put in their mouths though.
 Chewing on pens, using your mouth as a third hand to temporarily hold an object, and using spit to “clean” something or help create friction (eg turning the pages of a book) are also great ways to both contract and spread viruses.

 Practice other good health habits.
 Here is where holistic medicine comes into play.
 The five pillars of health: sleep, physical activity, stress resilience, nutrition, and toxin avoidance aren’t just a way to promote wellness and avoid chronic disease.
-They help to keep your immune system in tip-tip shape.
+They help to keep your immune system in tip-top shape.
 A healthy immune system can not only fight off infections but snuff them out before they even start.

-If you frequently come down with colds and seem to catch everything, the culprit could be in one or more of the tips above.
+If you frequently come down with colds and seem to catch everything, the culprit could be in one or more of the coronavirus prevention tips above.
 It is also possible though that your immune system has been compromised by poor self-care in one of the five pillar areas.
 Individuals who suffer from autoimmune diseases and allergies often have suppressed immunity to infections as well.
 If you are concerned about the health of your immune system, need help addressing one of the five pillars, or suffer from immune dysfunction, Plum Spring Clinic is here to help.
 Give us a call to schedule a free welcome call today.